Logo

 James Madison was one of the last prominent members of the Revolutionary War generation to die.

-Regardless of his own religious beliefs, James Madison believed in religious liberty, and he advocated for Virginia's disestablishment of religious institutions sponsored by the state.
+Regardless of his own religious beliefs, James Madison believed in religious liberty, and he advocated for Virginia's disestablishment of state-sponsored religious institutions.

-James Madison opposed the appointments of chaplains for Congress and the armed forces, arguing that the appointments produce religious exclusion as well as political disharmony.
+James Madison opposed the appointment of chaplains for Congress and the armed forces, arguing that such appointments produce religious exclusion as well as political disharmony.

 James Madison was born into a plantation society that relied on slave labor, and both sides of his family profited from tobacco farming.